FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Computational Pathways

 \section{Computational Pathways}

-The mixed–curvature term \(S_{12}\) can be evaluated with or without explicit second-order autodifferentiation, giving two practical routes that trade accuracy for running cost.
-The finite-difference minimizes memory use, whereas the autodiff variant offers higher accuracy.
-Both achieve the curvature-gap regularization without the overhead of full second-order methods.
+The mixed–curvature term \(S_{12}\) can be evaluated with or without explicit second-order auto-differentiation, giving two practical routes that trade accuracy for running cost.
+The finite-difference minimizes memory use, whereas the auto-diff variant offers higher accuracy.
+Both achieve the curvature-gap regularization without assembling the full Hessian.